NAS6mixfoolv/NAS6LIB/DeepRelativityDiscussion.md

 In an elliptical orbit, the relativistic effect acts as a spatial inertial resistance,
 reaching absolute rest over an infinite period of time.

+If we observe a decrease in energy due to gravitational wave emission from
+the binary pulsar PSR B1913+16, then theoretically, over an infinite time,
+they will lose all kinetic energy and become absolutely stationary.
+In reality, however, they will either collide and explode, or be thrown far away
+by a gravitational catapult effect.

 ---

 [Back to Table of contents](#table-of-contents)